noSweatSuperDry/Ecoaims-Claim-Fix-and-Reclamation-Page/README.md

 # Ecoaims Claims/Fix And Reclamations DataBase

-This is a CRUD project to complete Degree of Riveria Used framework: React [axios,cloudinary-react,react-navigation ] Used Service: Cloudinary for image API (https://cloudinary.com/)
+This is a CRUD project to complete Degree of Riveria.

+Used framework: React [axios,cloudinary-react,react-navigation ]

+Used Service: Cloudinary for image API (https://cloudinary.com/)

 Backend: Express, Node js

 Database:MongoDB

 Testing API: Postman(windows)/Insomnia(macOS)